 - 5Turn on your air compressor and aim the sprayer away from the object.
 Hold the trigger down until paint is passing through, then start lacquering your object.

-- 6You want to cover a good distance from every angle so that the last spray in the coat overlaps earlier sprays by a significant margin - on the surface of a table, for instance, you might aim for that last spray to overlap by as much as 50%
+- 6You want to cover a good distance from every angle so that the last spray in the light coat overlaps earlier sprays by a significant margin - on the surface of a table, for instance, you might aim for that last spray to overlap by as much as 50%

 These are just basic HVLP lacquer spraying tips.
 To take your projects to the next level, try out some of this expert advice: